Select a Category

 “We are here to help young people gain the skills and attributes to enter the world of work, and our hope is that each session will enable them to get a step closer to making the right choice for their futures.”

-To find out about the courses and Apprenticeships available, the College is hosting an Information Drop-in on Wednesday 8 March, 4.30pm to 6.30pm, at Kings Road.
-To find our more, please visit cityplym.ac.uk/events or call 01752 305300.
+To find out about the courses and Apprenticeships available, the College is hosting an Open Day on Saturday 29 April, 10.00am to 1.00pm, at Kings Road.
+To find out more, please visit our events page or call 01752 305300.